christophersw/gomponents-htmx/README.md

-> This repository extends the very excellent [gomponents library](www.gomponents.com) with the attributes need to use [HTMX](https://htmx.org/reference/).
+> This repository extends the very excellent [gomponents library](www.gomponents.com) with the attributes needed to use [HTMX](https://htmx.org/reference/).

 # Tired of complex template languages?